coderaiser/supertape/packages/supertape/README.md

-   -v, --version               output version information and exit -f, --format                use a specific output format - default: progress-bar/tap on CI -r, --require               require module --no-check-duplicates       do not check messages for duplicates
+   -v, --version               output version information and exit -f, --format                use a specific output format - default: progress-bar/tap on CI -r, --require               require module --check-scopes              check that messages contains scope: 'scope: message' --check-assertions-count    check that assertion count is no more then 1 --no-check-duplicates       do not check messages for duplicates
 ```